HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

         All first-level folders under the given `themesPath` are considered a theme.

-2. General Features
+### General features

-    1. **Pull New Theme**
+    - **Pull New Theme**

-        This will provide the user selection from list of all themes in the connected DX server.
-The user may choose one to pull.
-It will trigger download of all files under the theme to a folder named with the chosen theme name under `themesPath`.
-If the theme name does not exist in local, a new folder will be created.
+        This provides users with a list of all themes in the connected DX server and you can choose which one to pull.
+The Pull New Theme action downloads all files under the theme to a folder named with the chosen theme name under `themesPath`.
+If the theme name does not exist in the local computer, a new folder is created.

         ![Pull New Theme](../../../images/hcl-dx-extensions-pull-new-theme.gif)

-    2. **Refresh**
+    - **Refresh**

-        This will refresh the listed themes under the `themesPath`.
+        This refreshes the listed themes under the `themesPath`.

-3. For the features available for each listed theme:
+### Features available for each listed theme

-    1. **Pull Theme**
+    - **Pull Theme**

-        This will trigger DXClient Livesync Pull Theme using the chosen theme to download theme files to the folder named after it under `themesPath`.
+        This initiates the DXClient Livesync Pull Theme action, utilizing the selected theme to download theme files to the corresponding folder under `themesPath`.

         ![Pull Existing Theme](../../../images/hcl-dx-extensions-pull-existing-theme.gif)

-    2. **Push Theme**
+    - **Push Theme**

-        This will trigger DXClient Livesync Push Theme for this particular theme.
-It starts a watching process for the files under that folder and push the subsequent changes into the server.
+        This triggers the DXClient Livesync Push Theme for the selected theme.
+It starts a watching process for the files under that folder and pushes the subsequent changes into the server.

         ![Pushing Theme](../../../images/hcl-dx-extensions-pushing.gif)

         ![Watching Theme](../../../images/hcl-dx-extensions-watching.gif)

-    3. **Stop Pushing Theme**
+    - **Stop Pushing Theme**

         This will terminate the watching process if there is one for this particular theme.

-## Limitations
+## Limitation

-1. The HCL DX Extensions is supported with non-English versions of VS Code, but is only available in English and is not translated.
+- The HCL DX Extensions feature is supported in non-English versions of VS Code, but it is only available in English and is not translated.

 ## Guidelines & Best Practices